Bakewell Country Festival - FAQs

 IS BAKEWELL SHOWGROUND ACCESSIBLE?

 The Showground has tarmac roads and areas of hardstanding to facilitate access.
 Disabled toilets will be available on the Showground on event day, please refer to our map on arrival.
-Please note that the event takes place on an uneven Showground, which is mostly grass and can be muddy in places.
+Mobility scooters will be available for hire during the event and further details on booking and cost will be posted as soon as this information is available.

 IS THERE A MAP AND TIMETABLES FOR THE EVENT?